mckennamakran/McKennaMakran/README.md

 - I’m curious (sometimes too curious)
 - I thrive under deadlines, and can turn lemons into chocolate cake
 - I care about people, which means your current employees will love me
 - I adapt quickly to new tools and tech
 - I value growth and learning over ego
-- I’m dependable
+- I’m dependable, however I will not make/bring/buy you coffee
 - I have *'Honor, Courage & Commitment'* drilled in my DNA
 - And most importantly, I always give everything my all